norbert-acedanski/ciphers/README.md

 # ciphers

 # About The Project
-Script gives an oportunity to encode/cipher some text with Caesar and Vigenère ciphers and also decode messages.
+Script gives an oportunity to encode/cipher some text with Caesar, Vigenère, Bacon and Atbash ciphers and also decode messages.

 # Built With
 Python 3.8.0